ukhsa-collaboration/MOST/README.md

 ##Instruction on how to download MLST database
 --------------------------------------------

+Download ST profiles and allele sequences from the MLST databases (e.g http://pubmlst.org/data/ , http://www.mlst.net/databases/ ) and reference complete genome

-1. Download profiles.txt file : profiles.txt file contains a list of STs and their allelic profiles.
+1. ST profiles: should be tab-delimited text file and should contain a list of STs and their allelic profiles.
+The file should be named as profiles.txt.
+Please note that profiles.txt header should follow the format given in MLST databases
+(e.g. ST TAB followed by locus names).
+Any extra columns after the locus column should be removed ( e.g. clonal complex)

-2. Download loci variant sequences.
-One fasta file per locus saved as [name_of_locus].fas.
-The fasta sequence should be labelled with allele number
+2. Loci variant sequences: should be in fasta format.
+The fasta file per locus should be named as [name_of_locus].fas (e.g. aroc.fas).
-(e.g. aroc-1) and the locus label must be separated from the allele number by a dash ("-")
+The fasta sequence headers should be labelled with their allele number(e.g. aroc-1) and the locus name must be separated from the allele number by a dash ("-").
-NB: There is a need to make sure the locus name exactly matches the labels used in the profiles.txt file.
+Note: The locus name should exactly match the labels used in the profiles.txt file.

-3. Download a reference file in fasta format and save the file as reference.seq.
-Subsequently, index the reference sequence by using makeblastdb command. makeblastdb -in reference.seq -dbtype nucl  -out reference
+3. Reference file: should be in fasta format and  should be saved as reference.seq. reference.seq should be indexed by using the makeblastdb command: makeblastdb -in reference.seq -dbtype nucl  -out reference

+Examples are given in the MLST_data directory.

 ##Usage
 -------